 Biofilm management, however, is a more complicated problem.
-Biofilm is an assemblage of surface-associated microbes enclosed in a self-produced by biofilms.8 Generally, it is believed that biofilms develop in stages (Figure 2).
-The initial stage is composed of small communities of bacteria that begin to attach to the wound surface.
-These polymicrobial colonies are commonly composed of bacteria, fungi, as well as other micro-organisms.
+Biofilm is an assemblage of surface-associated microbes enclosed in a self-produced matrix.
+Identifying and managing biofilm have recently become two of the most important aspects of wound care.
+The U.S. Centers for Disease Control and Prevention and the National Institutes of Health have estimated that between 65-80% of infections are caused by biofilms.8 composed of bacteria, fungi, as well as other micro-organisms.